Roshwar28/MEMS-Stethoscope/README.md

 # MEMS-Stethoscope
 "Design and Implementation of a MEMS-Based Mechanical Stethoscope using MATLAB."

+This is a Raw fresh topic no one has initiated this topic

 Problem Statement:

 Traditional stethoscopes struggle with sensitivity, sound clarity, and